-- Clear Our Names: A variation.
+- Clear My Name: A variation.
 The "sixteen hours" (Superman, Batman, Wonder Woman, Martian Manhunter, John Stewart, and Hawkwoman) Leaguers leave Earth (with Hawkman, Hal Jordan, and Icon in tow) to do face charges in "Alienated".
 Although they actually did do it, they were actually Brainwashed and Crazy at the time.

 - Demoted to Extra: The entire team, since the series focuses their sidekicks.
 Cartoon Network even touted the show this way in early promos, counting on the audiences familiar with the Justice League cartoon to cause shock when the protagonists were revealed to be the children.